-Activity Description Impact to date Costs Home composting Since 2007 all WCAs and the Up until early 2013, 93,912 home The Straight scheme is free Up until early 2013, 93,912 home composting bins have been sold across PI through the home composting initiative.
+Activity Description Impact to date Costs Home composting promotion through the Recycle for Hampshire campaign Since 2007 all WCAs and the unitaries have promoted the WRAP home composting scheme (now operated by Straight).
+Prior to this a smaller number of WCAs promoted the schemes.
+Up until early 2013, 93,912 home composting bins have been sold across PI through the home composting initiative.
 This is equivalent to 12.7% of all households in PI.
 Compost bins are currently promoted at cost price from the supplier.
 A compost bin will divert 150kg per household per year.
 To calculate the current diversion the number of bins sold is divided by 1.2 to account for households having more than one bin.
 WRAP studies show the annual lapse rate for compost bin use is around 9% for unsupported schemes, and around 4% supported.
 An unsupported scheme is when composting units are sold and no follow up or support is provided.
 The Hampshire scheme is unsupported.
 Therefore applying these assumptions to the annual sales, the estimated number of bins in use in Hampshire is 49,281 bins.
 The estimated current diversion through home composting is 7392 tonnes.
-This diversion will continue to decline if the home composting scheme remains unsupported at a rate of 9% per year.
+This diversion will continue to decline if the home composting scheme remains The Straight scheme is free for authorities to sign up to, and Recycle for Hampshire funds the printing of a small number of leaflets for each authority each year (£975.00 in 2012/13).
+(Excluding those authorities not currently in Recycle for Hampshire)

+unsupported at a rate of 9% per year.
 Love Food Hate Waste promotion through the Recycle for Hampshire campaign The Love Food Hate Waste (LFHW) campaign aims to raise awareness of the need to reduce food waste.
 To date, Recycle for Hampshire have promoted the LFHW at events, in print and through the website.
 In addition, 10,000 LFHW tea towels have been produced which have been distributed at events and passed on to WCAs to distribute at their own will.
 No attempts to monitor these activities have taken place.
 Printed 10,000 'Love Food Hate Waste' tea towels at a cost of approx. £4000.00.
 Website maintenance is minimal as the LFHW campaign website is managed externally.
 Schools Recycling Programme through the Recycle for Hampshire campaign The programme was designed for schools who wanted to learn more about recycling and improve their school recycling behaviour, but often includes delivery of waste prevention activities too.
 The programme offers schools the support of a dedicated Outreach Officer for three visits over the period of one school term.
 Together, the school and outreach officer works with the school community or a specific 'change team'.
 Over the term, the 'change team' are encouraged to introduce waste-saving measures throughout the school and communicate the messages learnt to the whole The programme is successful in educating the school children to become good recyclers as well as improving the overall waste management at the school which results in cost savings for the schools themselves, from waste collection services to paper use reduction.
 Many of the schools have reported back that they have made small changes across the school community to help reduce overall waste arisings; e.g. • Collecting fruit peels and paper towels for the composter • Holding a Waste Free Lunch competition • Replacing plastic cups in staff room • Placing a paper recycling tray in photocopy/IT suites/resources rooms £50,000 is allocated to the Recycle for Hampshire education budget every year, with approximately £45,000 spent on salaries, and £5,000 which is spent on resources e.g. pencils, posters, equipment etc.